keptn/lifecycle-toolkit/runtimes/python-runtime/README.md

 The Keptn `python-runtime` runner uses python3 and enables the following packages: requests, json, git, yaml

-The Keptn Lifecycle Toolkit uses this runner to execute tasks defined as [KeptnTaskDefinition](https://lifecycle.keptn.sh/docs/yaml-crd-ref/taskdefinition/) resources. for pre- and post-checks.
+Keptn uses this runner to execute tasks defined as [KeptnTaskDefinition](https://lifecycle.keptn.sh/docs/yaml-crd-ref/taskdefinition/) resources. for pre- and post-checks.

 `KeptnTask`s can be tested locally with the runtime using the following commands.
-Replace `${VERSION}` with the KLT version of your choice.
+Replace `${VERSION}` with the Keptn version of your choice.
 `SCRIPT` should refer to either a python file mounted locally in the container or to a url containing the file.

 ### mounting a python file